about the procedure

 Hospital stay is usually an overnight stay, with discharge around lunchtime the next day.
 Drains and intravenous lines are removed prior to discharge and you will be given medications or prescriptions to take home.
 A binder is recommended for the first 2 weeks after surgery.

 At least 1-2 weeks should be taken off of work and you should avoid upper body exercise for at least 4 weeks.

 5 - estimated fees

 Surgical Fee $7000.00

 Medicare offers approximately $1,100.00 in rebate for this, and private health another $400-500.
 Medicare and insurers will pay 100 % rebate for the first procedure, but then only 50% for the next (and 25% for any after) They assume that the more you do the easier and cheaper it is!
 But this is not the case and it often takes a little longer to match the second side to the first.

-The anaesthesic fee is approximately $2,000.00 – $2,400.00.
-There is some rebate on this fee.
+The anaesthetic fee is approximately $1800.00 - $2400.00.
+There is a medicare and fund rebate available on the anaesthetic fee.

 The hospital fee will depend on whether you have private health insurance or not.
 The Medicare item numbers associated with the procedure (31524 x 2).
 If you have the appropriate level of insurance you are covered for the hospital fees bar any excess.
 If you do not have insurance, the hospital fees are approximately $4300.00.

 Any breast tissue removed is sent to pathology for analysis.
 This incurs a separate fee with some medicare rebate available.

 Please contact us if you have further questions.